 We can collect from anywhere – so when you’re ready to move on from film and tape, we can help you do so in the greenest, most responsible way possible.

-Also, for every metric tonne of waste we process, we commission the charity Trees For Cities to plant a tree in an urban space.
+Also, for every 2.5 metric tonnes of waste we process, we commission the charity Trees For Cities to plant a tree in an urban space.

 CLIENT: Major Global Content Distributor

 (Specific references for this and other projects are available in confidence).

 Operation: Collect, sort and destroy large tape collection, keeping materials from landfill.

 The tapes were located at a remote rural site west of London and had been in place for some time, stored independently by a co-producer.

 The challenge of loading hundreds of boxes and loose tapes to trucks only barely able to access the site, was considerable.

 The tapes were sorted and any recoverable materials removed for re-use.
 All other materials – including around 40,000 cassettes – were processed through energy from waste technology, helping create power for local homes and businesses.

 In all, 29 tonnes of media were kept from harmful landfill.